Cottages to Rent In Carmarthenshire

 Cosy, well-equipped cottage near Lampeter on the Carmarthenshire/Ceredigion border.
 Former farmworker's dwelling situated on the owners' smallholding on the outskirts of the historic village of Caio, near the Dolaucothi Gold Mines.

-A delightful, quirky cottage with a wood-burning stove, a perfect rural retreat,located on an idyllic, secluded organic dairy farm overlooking the beautiful Teifi Valley, near Newcastle Emlyn & only 30 minutes from the wonderful beaches of Cardigan Bay.
+A delightful, quirky cottage with a wood-burning stove, located on an idyllic, secluded organic dairy farm near Newcastle Emlyn, west Wales.
+Only 30 minutes from the wonderful beaches of Cardigan Bay it is the perfect rural, dog-friendly retreat from the bustle of city life.

 Carmarthen is a thriving Norman market town, situated between the lovely Brecon Beacons National Park, and the fields, rivers and woodlands to the west of the county.
 Camarthen is Wales’ oldest town, dating back over 2000 years – so you know you will never be short of fascinating local history to hear about.
 Zooming back to the present, this is a county that never runs out of exciting things to do, like river rafting and tubing.
 For some family fun, visit the Millennium Coastal Park, fit with a discovery centre, cosy café and a park that’s ideal for cycling.
 Alternatively, go for a night on the town in Rhyl, where popular pubs can be found, as well as the Rhyl Pavillion Theatre where you are sure to find a good evening show.